krt1k/GitCatcher/README.md

 ## Features

-- Automatically clones or updates a specified Git repository on system boot.
+- Automatically clones or updates a specified Git repository on every hour.
 - Checks for new commits and executes the latest script from the repository.
 - Easily configurable with the repository URL and script file.
 - Logs execution for reference.